sowbyspencer/React-Tasks/README.md

 [Current hosted site](https://react-tasks-fam7.onrender.com/)

 This project is a task management application built with React.
 It allows users to add, edit, and delete tasks, and organize them based on importance and urgency on a virtual board (Tasks are only saved locally).
-This project was created to gain exposure to React, following the learning resources from [React's official documentation](https://react.dev/learn) and [W3Schools React](https://www.w3schools.com/react/default.asp).
+This project was created to gain exposure to React and learn it's basic concepts.
+Microsoft Visual Studio Code was the IDE used.
+ChatGPT was used in the creation of this program for setting up the environment, creating the project structure, error finding and debugging (Chat is not shareable).
+GitHub Copilot was in use, especially for comments for clarification.
+Other learning resources include [React's official documentation](https://react.dev/learn) and [W3Schools React](https://www.w3schools.com/react/default.asp).

 ## Features